 When all else doesn’t work out, don’t be afraid to take time off.
 We all need running breaks both for mental and physical health.
 These days, social media has made it easy to compare yourself to everyone else out there.
 It feels like “everyone else is running” and running well when that isn’t the truth.
-We all go through the highs and lows of running and it’s important to remember why you did it (for you).
+We all go through the highs and lows of running, and it’s important to remember why you did it (for you).

 Questions for you:

-How do you stay motivated to run?
+What do you do when you’re not motivated to run?